oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 The neutron virtual appliance is provided as an image which contains:

-1. CentOS 6.5 (based on public CentOS-6.5 image at glance.ovirt.org)
+1. CentOS 7.0 (based on CentOS-7.0 ISO from <http://wiki.centos.org/Download>)
-2. Havana RDO
+2. IceHouse RDO
-3. Cloud-init 0.7.2-2

 ### Documentation / External references